andywiecko/ECS/README.md

 - `Unity.Burst` friendly systems.
 - Easily customizable engine.
 - Easily testable architecture.
-- Auto-creation of components tuples for selected types.
+- Auto-creation of component tuples for selected types.
 - Basic implementations of the `World`, `Solver`, `Entity`, `BaseComponent`, `BaseSystem<T>`, `SolverJobsOrder`, `SolverActionsOrder`, and more.
 - *static*less features, all objects used in the engine are not static (except utils/extensions).